voyagermesh/voyager/docs/tutorials/ingress/pod-placement.md

 # Placement of HAProxy Pods

-Voyager has a rich support for how HAProxy pods are placed on cluster nodes.
+Voyager has rich support for how HAProxy pods are placed on cluster nodes.
 Please check [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) to understand Kubernetes' support for pod placement.

 ## Before You Begin